 In contrast, Whom and whomever are object pronouns.
 They function the same way as me, him, her, us, and them.
 (We left you out of this list because it’s formed the same way for both subject and object cases.)
 An object pronoun can serve as the direct object of a verb (something that receives the action of a verb), or the object of a preposition.
 Let’s look at a few sentences with these pronouns:

-Choosing whoever or whomever doesn’t have to be hard.
+Like choosing between who and whom, choosing whoever or whomever doesn’t have to be hard.
 You can use more familiar subject and object pronouns to sort out which is correct to use.
 The rule is who/whoever = he, she and whom/whomever = him, her.
 Which sentence sounds correct?

 You’re right.
 “Give the correspondence to her” sounds best.
 So if you apply the rule, you can substitute whomever in place of her.
 They are both object pronouns.
 Of course, not all sentences are as easy as this, but you should be able to whittle a sentence down to its essence to make the subject/object distinction.
 The following sentence doesn’t work as nicely with the replacement pronouns.